About George Chuvalo Neighbourhood Centre

 - Tactile floor markings

-If you are an ambitious young person, or part of a youth group in Toronto’s West End, or a parent, teacher or youth worker with another local agency, who would like to talk about program development for youth at the new George Chuvalo Community Centre, we want to hear from you!
+If you are an ambitious young person, or part of a youth group in Toronto’s West End, or a parent, teacher or youth worker with another local agency, who would like to talk about program development for youth at the new George Chuvalo Neighbourhood Centre, we want to hear from you!

 If you are in the field of entrepreneurship development or employment counselling, and would like to talk about program development that supports economic growth in the Junction/ Pelham Park neighbourhoods, please contact us.